powerlim2/analytics_interviews/Modeling/2_/README.md

 ` break distance = b0 + b1 * speed`

 Find the optimal b0 and b1.

+Note:
-You can use linear algebra or matrix operation libraries.
+- You can use linear algebra or matrix operation libraries.
+- Set the initial guess of beta at 1.

 Gradient Descent API: